ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/CONTRIBUTING.md

 - **Upload ESMValCore developments**

-  Additionally, to the ESMValTool code the ESMValCore version and further changes have to be saved.
+  Additionally to the ESMValTool code, the ESMValCore version and further changes have to be saved.
 This only needs to be done if  changes have been made to the ESMValCore.
   - Use `git status` in your local copy of ESMValCore to check whether you have made any changes to it
   - Make sure all relevant code is committed to your local git repository.
 If any files added by you are missing from git's version control, please add and commit them with:
   ```